-R4.1 The licensee must report any exceedance of the licence blasting limits to the regional office of the EPA as soon as practicable after the exceedance becomes known to the licensee or to one of the licensee's employees or agents.
+No Assessment Requirement Reference/ Evidence Comments Compliance Status Recommendations R4.1 The licensee must report any exceedance of the licence blasting limits to the regional office of the EPA as soon as practicable after the exceedance becomes known to the licensee or to one of the licensee's employees or agents.
 Blast Master Annual Returns, 2020 - 2023 No exceedances of licence blasting limits were noted from a review of the "KEQ Blast Master" and Annual Returns for the audit period.
-NT N/A Annua I Blast Monitoring Report R4.2 The licensee must supply a Blast Monitoring Report with the EPA licence Annual Return, which must include the following information relating to each blast carried out within the premises during the respective reporting period: a) The date and time of the blast b) The location of the blast on the premises c) The blast monitoring results at each blast monitoring station. d) An explanation for any missing blast monitoring results.
-KEQ Blast Monitoring Reports, 2020 - 2023 KEQPL has prepared and submitted the required Blast Monitoring Reports to the EPA along with the Annual Returns each year of the audit period which include the information listed in a) to d).
-C N/A
+NT N/A Annua Annual Blast Monitoring Report

+2 The licensee must supply a Blast Monitoring Report with the EPA licence Annual Return, which must include the following information relating to each blast carried out within the premises during the respective reporting period: Monito oring ts, 2020 - KEQPL has prepared and submitted the required Blast Monitoring Reports to the EPA along with the Annual Returns each year of the audit period which include the information listed in a) to d). С N/A a) The date and time of the blast b) The location of the blast on the premises c) The blast monitoring results at each blast monitoring station. d) An explanation for any missing blast monitoring results.